cliarie/resume/src.typ

 ][Jan 2024 - May 2024]

 - Optimized AMD Mic performance by efficiently categorizing and removing unwanted noise leveraging DL algorithms.
-- Constructed state-of-the-art audio separation model Sepformer in PyTorch on *AWS Sagemaker* to handle sources of different noise scales with reverberation and background noise.
-- Ported PyTorch models into *ONNX* to run on AMD hardware.
+- Constructed state-of-the-art audio separation model Sepformer in PyTorch on *AWS Sagemaker* to handle sources of different noise scales then ported PyTorch models into *ONNX* to run on AMD hardware.

 // #entry[
 //   == ACM \@ UIUC